Poove Unakkaga (TV series): Synopsis

-Meanwhile it is revealed that Kathir (Mohammed Azeem) wasn’t the one who killed Rathinavali.
+Meanwhile it is revealed that Kathir Character replacement (Mohammed Azeem) wasn’t the one who killed Rathinavali.
 It was revealed that his mother and Maheswari were the ones who killed her.

 But, one day, the nurse who changed the DNA report bribed by Maheswari informed Kathir about the DNA report that the unborn child in Poovarasi’s tummy is Kathir’s, where he feels guilty for thinking wrong of her and is also informed that Maheswari was responsible for the DNA test report change.

 Then, Kathir furiously comes to attack Maheswari in the night at a deserted place who reveals to her that she was the one responsible of changing the report.
 Maheswari is attacked by Kathir and reveals that his mother was the one who instructed Maheswari to change the report.
 Kathir then tells Maheshwari that he is going to reveal the truth of her evil doings like changing the DNA report.
 Maheshwari then viciously attacks Kathir and his mom and buries their unconscious bodies.
-They are rescued by Karthik, another man who is in a one-sided love relationship with Poovarasi, who is unaware that she is married.
+They are rescued by Karthik (Srinish Aravind), another man who is in a one-sided love relationship with Poovarasi, who is unaware that she is married.